We look forward to having your student become part of Fraternity and Sorority Life!

 What is my role as a parent?

 Be supportive and learn as much as you can by asking questions prior to and throughout the membership recruitment process.
-Once your child chooses to join a chapter, there will be opportunities for Parent's Weekend activities, and visiting chapter events.
+Once your child chooses to join a chapter, there will be opportunities for family activities, and visiting chapter events.
 Take time to talk to your student about Fraternity and Sorority Life and their respective chapter.

 Are fraternities and sororities just like the ones in the movies and television?

 The images portrayed in the movies and television shows do not reflect those attitudes at Southeastern Louisiana University.
 Greek organizations do hold social events, but most of these do not include alcohol.
 These "social" events include educational programs, community service events, intramural sports, Homecoming, Greek Week, date parties and mixers.
 Today's Greek communities have adopted a stringent approach to socializing by creating a safer, more beneficial environment for its members.
 There are strict guidelines and procedures concerning the availability of alcohol at chapter events.
-These policies are enforced by the university, national organizations, and local chapters.
+These policies are enforced by the University, national organizations, and local chapters.

 How much time is needed to be involved in a Greek organization?